OcramT/compYOUter/README.md

 Welcome to the compYOUter ReadMe!

-CompYOUter is be a simple, interactive application exploring the field of human-computer interaction (HCI).
+CompYOUter is a simple, interactive application exploring the field of human-computer interaction (HCI).
 Users can utilize their webcam to track their movements and apply filters over keypoints on their body.
 This project was built by [Marco Torre][2] using:

 * Javascript
 * [Tensorflow][8]